Altinn/altinn-studio-docs/content/app/guides/design/guidelines/components/date/_index.en.md

 ---

 ## Date field
 Date fields should be used for dates further back in time, or for dates that the user knows well.
-Three textfields is the simplest way to take in dates in these cases.
+Three text fields is the simplest way to take in dates in these cases.
 If someone is planning something and a specific day (monday, friday, etc.) is important the datepicker should be used instead.

 {{% panel theme="warning" %}} ⚠️ This component is not accessible in Altinn Studio yet.
 {{% /panel %}}